Sinha's spectral sequence for long knots in codimension one and non-formality of the little 2-disks operad: Absolute non-formality in characteristic 2

 \section{Absolute non-formality in characteristic 2}

-In this section, we prove Corollary \ref{Cnon-formality_ch2}.
-We assume that $\kk$ is a field of characteristic $2$ and $d=2$.
+In this section, we prove Corollary \ref{Cnon-formality_ch2}, and we assume that $\kk$ is a field of characteristic $2$ and $d=2$.
 Let $\ASS_\infty$ denote the cellular chain operad of Stasheff's associahedral operad.
-Precisely speaking, $\ASS_\infty$ is generated by a set $\{\, \mu_k\in \ASS_\infty(k) \, \}_{k\geq 2}$ (\ $|\mu_k|=k-2$\ ) with partial compositions.
+Precisely speaking, $\ASS_\infty$ is generated by the set $\{\, \mu_k\in \ASS_\infty(k) \, \}_{k\geq 2}$ (\ $|\mu_k|=k-2$\ ) with partial compositions, freely as a planar graded operad.
 The differential is given by the following formula: